austral-electronics/Xplorer/README.md

 ## 4.13 - AI Accelerator <a name="4.13"></a> [📚](#0)

+The AI accelerator is an option that frees up CPU resources and reduces overall power consumption, but you can still run a edge LLMs such as Gemma 4 at 5-7 tokens/s at 100% CPU without an accelerator, provided you have at least 8GB of RAM.
+[!WARNING]
+Using an AI accelerator requires an enclosure with an aluminium base that acts as a heat sink for the M.2 AI Accelerator module.
+The carbon fibre baseplate version will not be thermally suitable.

 ### 4.13.1 - Compatible AI Accelerator for standard enclosure (M.2 2230 to 3042 Key M or B+M modules) <a name="4.13.1"></a> [📚](#0)

 |Chipset|Brand|Sourcing|TOPS|DRAM|Consumption|Use|Models